roderickjackson-bradley/socket_io_app/work/w04/d1/03-intro-to-express.md

 - Now, thanks to the `main` key in `package.json`, we can start the server by simply typing `nodemon`.

-- Let's get back to talking about routing...
+- Let's move on to routing...

 ---
 #### Our First Route